comnik/thesis/chapters/implementation.md

 ### Future Work

-Eventually we don't even want to call `count` on bindings that we now should only ever constrain. [@TODO]
+Eventually we don't even want to call `count` on bindings that we know should only ever constrain. [@TODO]

+## Multi-tenant Routing

 ## Source